MARTA DI FRANCESCO, the poetics of dream-like realities

 I am interested in the audience experiencing a sense of “now” but not intended as a way to act on ‘impulse’, but rather as a capacity to experience being present and aware of both past and future, in order to create the necessary mental space to regain time, as space for context and critical thinking.

 I am interested in the idea of regaining time as a form of attention and resistance.
-As the economical, social and environmental crisis continues, it feels like the future closing in on us, and the sense of — what Franco Bifo Berardi describes as ‘impotence’ as being able to understand and critically decide ‘in time’, is creeping in.
-Critical ability exists in the temporality of our brain.
-Distraction has a negative impact on memory on attention and on imagination.
+As the economical, social and environmental crisis continues, it feels like the future is closing in on us, and the sense of — what Franco Bifo Berardi describes as ‘impotence’ as being able to understand and critically decide ‘in time’, is creeping in.
+The critical ability exists in the temporality of our brain.
+Distraction has a negative impact on memory, on attention and on imagination.
 In this era of distraction and acceleration, it’s important to defend the right to time.
-Regaining presence, can allow for more attention and long term thinking.
-Virtual Reality is a great medium for abstract speculations, but action needs being taken IRL.
-We are time – and despite our mortality defining us more than any other thing, we are experiencing deep lack of time consciousness.
-The battle against distraction, and the liberation of time and attention is a moral, political struggle.
-Distraction causes loss of time consciousness and it prevents us from being aware, being agent, active, creative and most importantly, participant.
+Regaining presence can allow for more attention and long term thinking.
+Virtual Reality is a great medium for abstract speculations, but action needs to be taken IRL.
+We are time – and despite our mortality defining us more than any other thing, we are experiencing a deep lack of time consciousness.
+The battle against distraction and the liberation of time and attention is a moral, political struggle.
+Distraction causes loss of time consciousness and it prevents us from being aware, being agents, active, creative and most importantly, participants.

 What directions do you see taking your work into?

 I am curious to continue exploring new aesthetics within the speculative spaces of mixed realities, experimenting with generative, procedural and real-time technology, as well as continuing to work with video.
 I am also excited to focus more on writing and further explore the use of prose in my work.